Zero Tolerance and Bias Reinforce the School-to-Prison Pipeline

 Schools must be places of safety and support for all students.
 Re-evaluating zero-tolerance policies, training staff to deal with non-threatening but disruptive student behavior, and working to eliminate bias can go a long way to ending the school-to-prison pipeline.

 David Osher is an AIR vice president and Institute Fellow.
-He is also principal investigator for The National Evaluation and Technical Assistance Center for the Education of Children and Youth who are Neglected, Delinquent, or At Risk.
+He is also principal investigator for The National Technical Assistance Center for the Education of Neglected and Delinquent Children and Youth.